 The fix is partial because, as noted above, it only applies to drives of type Local Disk that are formatted NTFS.
 For such drives, SetFolderType will give you back the ability to set the folder type for an entire folder tree.

-For Windows 10 (or Windows 10 Explorer on Windows 11), the feature Also apply this template to all subfolders works fine, but there is still a scenario wher you may want this tool.
+For Windows 10 (or Windows 10 Explorer on Windows 11), the feature Also apply this template to all subfolders works fine, but there is still a scenario where you may want this tool.

 As noted in the Background section above, setting the folder type via desktop.ini files makes the folder type setting permanent because it’s part of the folder, instead of just a registry setting.